BRANCHlab/metasnf/README.md

 ## Contributions

 Contributions to the package are very welcome!

-If you have collaborator access, please create a new branch based on main OR a fork of the repo, make your changes, and submit a pull request.
-If you do not have collaborator access, please make a fork of the repo, make your changes, and submit a pull request.

-You are also welcome to simply post suggested changes in the issues tab of the repo.
+Please submit a pull request or make a post in the issues tab of the repo.

 ## References